cc32d9/eosio_light_api/README.md

 # You need to initialize the Chronicle database from the first block
 # in the state history archive.
 See the Chronicle Tutorial for more
 # details.
-You may point it to some other state history source during
+You may point it to a temporarfy state history source during
-# the initialization.
-Here we launch it in scan-noexport mode for faster initialization.
+# the initialization and later switch to the production state history.
 /usr/local/sbin/chronicle-receiver --config-dir=/srv/eos/chronicle-config \
  --data-dir=/srv/eos/chronicle-data \
  --host=my.ship.host.domain.com --port=8080 \
  --start-block=186332760

 # Once it displays the progress of acknowledged blocks, stop it and start as a service
-systemctl enable chronicle_receiver@memento_wax1
+systemctl enable chronicle_receiver@eos
-systemctl start chronicle_receiver@memento_wax1
+systemctl start chronicle_receiver@eos

 ```